-Currently a loophole in Maine election law allows foreign entities to engage in PAC spending on ballot questions.
+A FEC loophole allows foreign entities to engage in PAC spending on ballot questions.
 In 2021, a Canadian-owned pipeline funneled $22 million into a ballot question – more than doubling the previous record for referendum spending – brought by Maine voters to oppose an unpopular pipeline.
 Even though they were defeated at the ballot, foreign government interference in elections threatens democracy and national security.

 After hearing from thousands of voters in support of the measure, the 131st Legislature enacted the bill with broad bipartisan support on July 6, 2023.
-However, despite broad bipartisan support in the legislature and near universal support among voters, the Governor vetoed LD 1610 and the Legislature failed to override the veto.
+However, despite that support in the legislature and near universal support among voters, the Governor vetoed LD 1610 and the Legislature failed to override the veto.
 The voters decided the fate of this measure in the form of Question 2 on the November 2023 ballot.

-RepresentUs is working with Protect Maine Elections, a coalition that includes partners like the League of Women Voters Maine, Maine Citizens for Clean Elections, Stand with Maine, and Maine Unitarian Universalist State Advocacy Network, to ensure foreign governments are limited in their ability to influence campaigns and elections.
+RepresentUs is working with Protect Maine Elections a Coalition that includes partners like the Democracy Maine, Maine Citizens for Clean Elections, Stand with Maine, and Maine Unitarian Universalist State Advocacy Network to ensure foreign governments are limited in their ability to influence campaigns and elections.

 You can make an impact on this campaign no matter where you live.